 (1999) (with Jeffrey Gleisner) Rossiiskaya Gosudarstvennaya Duma: struktura, deyatel'nost' i evolyutsiya v period 1993-1998 godov.
 Moskva: Tsentr konstitutsionnykh issledovanii, MOHF.

-(2020) (with Stephen Whitefield), 'How Challenger Parties Can Win Big with Frozen Cleavages: Explaining the Landslide Victory of the Servant of the People Party in the 2019 Ukrainian Parliamentary Elections', Party Politics (on-line first).
-On-line appendix.
+(2022) (with Stephen Whitefield), 'How Challenger Parties Can Win Big with Frozen Cleavages: Explaining the Landslide Victory of the Servant of the People Party in the 2019 Ukrainian Parliamentary Elections', Party Politics, 28:1, 115–126

 (2013) 'The Impact of Party Primaries and the All-Russian Popular Front on the Composition of United Russia's Majority in the Sixth Duma', Russian Analytical Digest', No. 127.
-Center for Security Studies
+8-12

 (2006) 'Za i protiv mazhoritarizma dlya rossiiskikh zakonodatelei', Sravnitel'noe konstitutsionnoe obozrenie, 4:57